 Many women here can attest that men tell stupid lies.
 Lies they have no business telling and likely won’t get away with anyway.
 I’m not saying women don’t lie, because they do.
 Women are The Walking Dead of living liars: fake hair, fake eyelashes, fake nails, make-up, heels, plucked this, shaved that, altered lips, breasts, and butts, and the list goes on and on.
 Despite all the visual deceit – which I’m sure many women will say is a man’s fault anyway, because we all know everything a woman chooses to do is inadvertently a man’s fault – many of the verbal lies women tell are fairly logical.
 I’m not encouraging lying, but if you’re going to lie, go big or go home, like this girl.

 Like many of us, men included, you’ve probably wondered to yourself: Why do men lie, even when they don’t have to?
 The answer is simple: men are scared of women, especially the “unknown” reactions women might have if they were engaged in a serious conversation and treated like the adults they are.
 As someone less eloquently stated on Twitter, “Women have to go crazy…in order to deal with men.”
 There are many reasons why this condition exists. but I’ll stick with the simplest explanation.
+There are many reasons why some men are afraid of women.

 Women are free(er) to be emotional.